hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 > A quick note on shared databases for human and other commonly used model organisms.
 The Orchestra cluster has a designated directory at `/groups/shared_databases/` in which there are files that can be accessed by any user.
 These files contain, but are not limited to, genome indices for various tools, reference sequences, tool specific data, and data from public databasese such as NCBI and PDB.
 So when using a tool and requires a reference of sorts, it is worth taking a quick look here because chances are it's already been taken care of for you.

-#### Creating a genome index
+##### Creating a genome index

 Indexing of the reference genome has already been done for you. **You do not need to run this code**.
 For this step you need to provide a reference genome and an annotation file.
-For this workshop we are using reads that originate from a small subsection of chromosome 1 (~300,00 reads) and so we are using only chr1 as the reference genome, and have provided the appropriate indices.
-Depending on the size of your genome, this can take awhile.
+For this workshop we are using reads that originate from a small subsection of chromosome 1 (~300,000 reads) and so we are using only chr1 as the reference genome, and have provided the appropriate indices.
+Depending on the size of your genome, this can take a while.

 The basic options to **generate genome indices** using STAR as follows: